tothcsa/notified-malmo-pw-cucumber/README.md

 ## Structure

-- The sructure of the project is based on the official documentation.
+- The structure of the project is based on the official documentation.
   - Features: `./features`
     - test file: `./features/search.feature`
   - Support: `./features/support`